When is the best time to sell my house?

 - Competing properties that are currently for sale (Actives)

-Real estate agent will compare your property to the homes sold, based on many points: home size, year build, bedrooms, bathrooms, upgrades, location, the lot size, schools, proximity to parks, transit, etc.
+Real estate agents will compare your property to the homes sold, based on many points: home size, year build, bedrooms, bathrooms, upgrades, location, the lot size, schools, proximity to parks, transit, etc.

 Should I list my home at a higher price to leave room to negotiate?